Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Katz Tuesday at Mala

 Hawaiian steel guitarist Joel Katz performs at Mala Ocean Tavern Tuesday, Aug.
-23, from 2 to 4 p.m.
+30, from 2 to 4 p.m.
 Katz is a Nā Hōkū Hanohano award winner and a college instructor in music.
 He’s also music director for Jimmy Mac and the Kool Kats and owns Seaside Recording Studio.
 He received a Nā Hōkū in 2019 for the Extended Play Release of the Year “He Lani Ko Luna, He Honua Ko Lalo,” co-producing the work with Keola Donaghy.
-For more information, go to joelkatzmaui.com or gannonsrestaurant.com
+For more information, go to joelkatzmaui.com or malatavern.com or call 808-667-9394.

 Hartz, Tuesday